gegasnake/devchallenges/README.md

 # devchallenges
-this are projects of the site -> devChallenges.io
+this is a project of the site -> devChallenges.io